Obtaining a Marriage License

 - Your parents' places of birth (state or country only);

-- The name address and phone number of the person performing the ceremony; and
+- The name and contact information of the person performing the ceremony and;

 - The date you expect the marriage to occur.